 By this time, the Saracen fleet had shifted its raiding activities to Pylos and the Gulf of Corinth, aiming to raid the western territories and any ships sailing in the region.

-According to historical accounts, Ooryphas manages a near-impossible feat at the occasion.
+According to historical accounts, Ooryphas manages a near-impossible feat on the occasion.
 Rather than sailing around the Peloponnese which would have taken many days, Ooryphas had himself hauled over the Isthmus of Corinth.

 The Byzantine fleet took the Saracen fleet completely by surprise who were not expecting to confront the Byzantine naval might anytime soon.
 The ensuing battle was brief and quick in which the Byzantine fleet was able to destroy most of the Saracen ships and killed most of the Saracens on board.
 Some of the Saracens were taken captive by Ooryphas, especially the Christian renegades who were helping the Saracens.